Languages of Thailand: Topolects

-The sole official language of Thailand is Central Thai (Siamese), a vernacular language in Central (including the Bangkok Metropolitan Region), Southwestern, and Eastern Thailand, along with Thai Chinese ethnic enclaves in outer parts of the country such as Hatyai, Bandon, Nangrong, and Mueang Khonkaen.
-Central Thai is a Kra-Dai language closely related to Lao, Shan, and numerous indigenous languages of southern China and northern Vietnam.
-It is the sole language of education (however, international schools use English, and Chinese school in Maesai use Mandarin) and government, and is spoken throughout the country.
-In practice, almost all Thai nationality are proficient at the level of a native speaker in the Central Thai, despite less than half of the population claiming that they use it as their vernacular language.
-The standard is written in the Thai alphabet, an abugida that evolved from the Khmer script.
+The sole official language of Thailand is Central Thai (Siamese), a vernacular language in Central (including the Bangkok Metropolitan Region), Southwestern, and Eastern Thailand, along with Thai Chinese ethnic enclaves in outer parts of the country such as Hatyai, Bandon, Betong, Nangrong, Mueang Buriram, Mueang Khonkaen, Mueang Udonthani, and recently luxury housing estates in Hangdong.
+Central Thai is a Kra–Dai language closely related to Lao, Shan, and numerous indigenous languages of Southern China and Northern Vietnam.
+It is the sole language of government and education (however, international schools use English, and Yunnanese schools in Maesai use Mandarin).
+Technically, although almost all Thai nationals are Central Thai native speakers, the Krungthep dialect is usually used as a courtesy when speaking to strangers, even if all parties share a same (non-Central Thai) primary language; however, less than half of the population claim to use Central Thai as their vernacular language.
+Standard Thai is written in the Thai alphabet, an abugida that evolved from the Khmer script.

-There are several Thai topolects.
-The Central Thai and Southern Thai are successors of Sukhothai language which divided during the 17th century.
+Thai has several topolects (variations).
+Central Thai and Southern Thai are successors of the Sukhothai language, which divided during the 17th century, and are mutually intelligible (like English and Scots).
 Northern Thai is spoken in the northern provinces that were formerly part of the independent kingdom of Lan Na, while Isan (a Thai variant of Lao) and Phu Thai are native languages of the northeast.
 These languages are partially mutually intelligible with Central Thai, with the degree depending on standard sociolinguistic factors.
-Although all are classified as separate languages by most linguists, the Thai government has historically treated them as dialects of Thai to build Thai national identity.
+Although most linguists classify all these as separate languages, the Thai government has historically treated them as dialects of Thai to build Thai national identity.
 In the 2010 national census, no declared language option was given besides Thai.

-Since the government and Royal Society treat the topolects as dialect, the varieties of Central Thai itself are marginalized and treated as if it doesn't exist, however, local Central Thai accent discrimination still occurs and is called a ner (เหน่อ).
-The most well-known accents of Central Thai language are:
+Since the Thai government and Royal Society treat the topolects as dialects, the varieties of Central Thai itself are downplay and disregarded; however, local Central Thai accent discrimination still occurs and is called a ner (เหน่อ).
+Central Thai has six varieties, as follows: